Save on Average $946 Per Year!

 - Costs of Legal Defense - Covers any costs that result from a claim that was pursued through the justice system regardless of fault.

-- Advertising - Covers against any claims against your business for copyrighting purposes (goods, products, or services) that you have advertised.
+- Advertising - Covers against claims against your business for copyrighting purposes (goods, products, or services) that you have advertised.

 - Example: A company claims that you used their product idea or slogan as your own without giving rightful credit to the company.